klaro-org/klaro-js/README.md

 npm install orejime
 ```

-The CSS is located in `node_modules/orejime/dist`.
+The CSS is located in `node_modules/orejime/dist/orejime.css`.
 Import it directly in your JS thanks to webpack, or install it any way you are used to in your project.
 You can also directly consume the Sass file if you prefer, located in the same folder.

+Note: if you don't have a React environment but still want to use npm in order to easily get the latest version of Orejime, the already-built JS file is located in `node_modules/orejime/dist/orejime.js`.

 #### Old browser support